hirosystems/clarinet/README.md

 together allow you to rapidly develop and test a Clarity smart contract, with the need to deploy the contract to a local devnet or testnet.

-Clarity is a **decidable** smart contract language that optimizes for predictability and security, designed by Blockstack.
+Clarity is a **decidable** smart contract language that optimizes for predictability and security, designed for the Stacks blockchain.
 Smart contracts allow developers to encode essential business logic on a blockchain.

 ![screenshot](docs/images/demo.gif)